Cubs vs. Blue Jays Player Props Betting Odds

-Player prop bet odds for Vladimir Guerrero Jr., Nico Hoerner and others are listed when the Toronto Blue Jays host the Chicago Cubs at Rogers Centre on Friday at 7:07 PM ET.
+Sportsbooks have set player props for Vladimir Guerrero Jr., Nico Hoerner and others when the Toronto Blue Jays host the Chicago Cubs at Rogers Centre on Saturday at 3:07 PM ET.

 Bet on this matchup or its props with BetMGM!